MrRobot420/ideas-prototype/README.md

 - sync ideas with backend
 - store data in firestore
 - fetch data from firestore
+- add FAB to other screens as well ✅
-- create redirect to /home
+- create redirect to /home ✅

 ### future: